ESGF/esgf-prepare/docs/drs.rst

  2. The filename pattern using the ``filename_format`` from the ``esg.<project>.ini``.
  3. The NetCDF global attributes by picking the attribute with the nearest name of the facet key.

+.. warning:: The incoming files are supposed to be produced by `CMOR <https://cmor.llnl.gov/>`_ (or at least be
+    CMOR-compliant) and unversioned. ``esgprep drs`` will apply a version regardless of the incoming file path.
+The applied version only depends on the ``--version`` flag and the existing dataset versions in the DRS ``--root``.

 List the datasets related to the incoming files
 ***********************************************